Kurento/kurento/source/user/troubleshooting.rst

 **Problem**:

-When the browser conceals the local IP address behing an mDNS candidate, these errors appear in Kurento logs:
+When the browser conceals the local IP address behind an mDNS candidate, these errors appear in Kurento logs:

 .. code-block:: text